-- Management sign off - colo should notify of customers of changes (good communication, as it was mentioned in a previous post, most providers that provide HIPAA or other services tend to have more communication with their customers)
+- Management sign-off – colo should notify customers of changes (good communication, as it was mentioned in a previous post, most providers that provide HIPAA or other services tend to have more communication with their customers)

 - Functional testing

-If you are looking for more advanced services to ensure that not only is the machine physically secure, but also have you deployed your application architecture properly, then you may want to also be sure the service provider can also provide:
+Suppose you are looking for more advanced services to ensure that the machine is physically secure and have you deployed your application architecture properly.
+In that case, you may also want to be sure the service provider can also provide: